foxql/peer/README.md

 # FoxQL

-FoxQL used for create decentralized applications over WEB 2 technologies.
+FoxQL allows you to create decentralized applications using WEB2 technologies.

 - FoxQL applications have a chaotic environment by its nature.
 - The availabilty of the data depends on the accessbility of the node.
 In other words, the query may happen at _t_ time.
 - You can use tokens as a reward to proof the accessbility and availabilty of the data.
-- FoxQL is _relatively_ centralized while signaling.
+- FoxQL is _relatively_ centralized in the process of signaling .
 Since signaling is a cheap solution, it's not a big deal.
-Communication keep happening as long as you wish.
+Communication does happen as long as you want.
 - Every action you take is going to produce a new hash query.
 The time you take to answer the question and cryptographic nonce is going to determine the difficulty of the action.
 - FoxQL doesn't interact with other nodes unless it is needed.
-Nodes terminate the connection when they are done, and wait for the next connection.
-This means there is no issue with performance and limitations at WebRTC.
+Nodes terminate the connection when they are done, and wait for the next connection.This means performance issues and limitations of WebRTC doesn't matter.
-- End-users can transfer their data to other platforms.
-This blocks platform owners from have bad decisions.
+- End-user can transfer their data to other platforms at will.
+This ensures that platform owners can't affect them badly.
-- FoxQL doesn't store any action.
+- FoxQL doesn't store any log.
 It does not track any data transaction between nodes.
-It is only responsible for the delivery of the data and ensuring the new connection race begins.
+It only ensures that queries are forwarded to other nodes and a new connection race begins.

 ## Installation